flextype/docs.flextype.org/project/entries/en/core/finder/entry.md

     link: "reading-contents-of-returned-files"
 ---

-The Finder component finds files and directories based on different criteria (name, file size, modification time, etc.) via an intuitive fluent interface.
+We are using Symfony Finder Component to finds files and directories based on different criteria (name, file size, modification time, etc.) via an intuitive fluent interface.

 ### <a name="basic-usage"></a> Basic usage